sarahehancock/LipiRich/README.md

 ### Step 1 — Run alignment and curate features

 Complete peak picking and alignment in MS-DIAL 5 as normal.
-Review your alignment result and tag correctly identified lipid species with the **✓ checkmark** in MS-DIAL, then select **Filter by current parameter** during alignment export to include only checked features.
+Review your alignment result and tag correctly identified lipid species with the **✓ checkmark** in the Peak spot table.
+Select Tag filter by **✓ checkmark** in the Peak spot table, then select **Filter by current parameter** during alignment export to include only checked features.
 This is the recommended way to control which species are passed to LipiRich for analysis.

-> **Note:** If you do not filter by current parameter on export, all aligned features will appear in the output file and LipiRich will process them all.
+> **Note:** If you do not filter by Tag filter **✓ checkmark** in the Peak spot table and by current parameter on export, all aligned features will appear in the output file and LipiRich will process them all.

 ### Step 2 — Export aligned data